 The metamodel PIM4SWS is designed as a core model to cover the common parts of the underlying semantic service description languages.
-It consists of three parts: InformationModel (IM; ODMNameSpace), BlackBox and GlasBox (cf. Fig. 4.
-The information model is the set service related ontologies described in the standard metamodel ODM [4,9]) (also called ODMNameSpace), while both its functionality (Functionals) in terms of service signature, that are input and output parameters, and specification, that are preconditions and effects, and non-functional parameters (NonFunctionals) such as price, service name and developer are described in the service profile or BlackBox.
+It consists of three parts: InformationModel (IM; ODMNameSpace), BlackBox and Glas-Box (cf. Fig. 3.
+The information model is the set service related ontologies described in the standard metamodel ODM [4, 9]) (also called ODMNameSpace), while both its functionality (Functionals) in terms of service signature, that are input and output parameters, and specification, that are preconditions and effects, and non-functional parameters (Non-Functionals) such as price, service name and developer are described in the service profile or BlackBox.
 The GlasBox includes the description of the internal service process and is not considered in this paper.

-Fig. 4.
+Figure 3.
 Platform-independent metamodel for semantic Web services.

-We acknowledge that the PIM4SWS metamodel is similar to the OWL-S model which can be to a large extent embedded into the WSML model[15] which makes the structural transformations from PIM4SWS to both specific models or platforms straight-forward.
-In particular, the OWL-S service profile is generated from the Functionals and NonFunctionals of the given PIM4SWS service description, the OWL-S process model for atomic processes is given by the Functionals where the "hasResult" construct of the OWL-S service is extracted from the OECondition.
+We acknowledge that the PIM4SWS metamodel is similar to the OWL-S model which can be to a large extent embedded into the WSML model[14] - which makes the structural transformations from PIM4SWS to both specific models or platforms straight-forward.
+In particular, the OWL-S service profile is generated from the Functionals and Non-Functionals of the given PIM4SWS service description, the OWL-S process model for atomic processes is given by the Functionals where the "hasResult" construct of the OWL-S service is extracted from the OECondition.
 For structural transformations from PIM4SWS to WSML, the following holds: (a) the Service class is related to any service component in WSML; (b) the NonFunctionals class is covered by annotations and non-functional properties of the considered service component; and (c) the Functionals class is mapped to the capability of the service.
 Since in PIM4SWS inputs and outputs describe information between a service provider and the requester, these classes are related to pre- and postcondition concepts in WSML.
 Furthermore, we map preconditions to assumptions.
-The WSML service result construct is resolved by an implication in the postcondition and effect axiom of WSML, where the antecedent is the semantically transformed OECondition expression, and the consequent is the transformed has Effect expression for an effect, and the transformed hasOutput for a postcondition in WSML.
+The PIM4SWS service result construct is resolved by an implication in the postcondition and effect axiom of WSML.
 Each parameter is handled by initializing shared WSML variables.
 Due to space limitations, we omit further details of the structural transformation from PIM4SWS to WSML and SAWSDL, and rather focus on the semantic mapping between the PIM4SWS information model (in ODM) and different ontology languages (platforms) used for semantic annotation.